daffaliefalza/daffaliefalza/README.md

 - 🌱 I’m currently working on **Personal projects & client projects**

-- 👨‍💻 All of my projects are available at [https://daffaliefalza.netlify.app/](https://daffaliefalza.netlify.app/)
+- 👨‍💻 Some of my projects are available at [https://daffaliefalza.netlify.app/](https://daffaliefalza.netlify.app/)

 - 💬 Ask me about **Web Development & Mobile Development**